 A professional investor either holds a financial services licence, or owns or controls assets of at least $10 million.

-GPEQ gives investors a diversified portfolio of the 50 largest and most liquid global listed private equity companies.
-This private equity ETF aims to provide investment returns, before fees and other costs, which track the performance of the Index.
+QUAL gives investors exposure to a diversified portfolio of quality international companies listed on exchanges in developed markets around the world (ex Australia).
+This fund aims to provide investment returns, before fees and other costs, which track the performance of the Index.

-FUEL aims to track the performance of an index (before fees and expenses) that comprises the largest global energy companies (ex-Australia), hedged into Australian dollars.
+A200 aims to track the performance of an index (before fees and expenses) comprising 200 of the largest companies by market capitalisation listed on the ASX.